 Built in 1825, the Palace became the official residence of King Oscar I in 1849.

-The Royal Palace is open to the public only during the summer, while the Palace park is open year round.
-You can take a guided tour of the Royal Palace when it is open.
+The Royal Palace is open to the public only during the summer, while the Palace Park is open year-round.
+You can take a guided tour of the Royal Palace when it is available.

-The tour is available in Norwegian and in English and should be booked in advance through Ticketmaster.no or the Ticketmaster app.
+The tour is in Norwegian and English and should be booked in advance through Ticketmaster or the Ticketmaster app.